 Cryptocurrency and the Blockchain is on the way to becoming mainstream, and there are noobs coming into the market everyday.
-Being somewhat of a noob, I realized it was important to familiarise myself with the terminology in this new digital market.
+It is important to familiarise yourself with the terminology in this new digital market.

 After reading through the list below, you will at least know what to do when someone tells you to buy a certain crypto and HODL!

 So, what is happening on the screens we look at every day?
 Starting off with the terminology.
 What do all these words mean?

 Firstly, two tips…

 A method of writing or solving code and storing and transmitting data.

 Blockchains are distributed ledgers, secured by cryptography.
 They are essentially public databases that everyone can access and read, but the data can only be updated by the data owners.
 Instead of the data residing on a single centralized server, the data is copied across thousands and thousands of computers worldwide.
 Blockchains are immutable – once on the blockchain, always on the blockchain.

 Blocks are essentially pages in a ledger or record keeping book.
 Blocks are the files where unalterable data related to the network is permanently stored.
 Forever.
 Like eternity.

 Block height is the number of blocks preceding the genesis block (first block) on the chain.
 A genesis block will always have a height of zero because nothing precedes it.
 It’s a metric used to create a bearing on time in the programming world as well as a few other functions such as maintaining counterparty and betting in the crypto world.
 Considering that a new Bitcoin block is made every 10 minutes, you can work out certain time-related pieces of information if you have the total length of the chain.

 Block reward is the reward allotted for hashing, or solving the mathematical equation related to a block.
 The reward for mining a Bitcoin block is 12,5 bitcoins per block mined, which will halve every 210,000 blocks!